posted August 16, 2023

 How to Grill Steak on Gas Grill

-When cooking on a gas grill, follow the steps outlined in the previous section while keeping these things in mind:
+When cooking on a gas grill, follow the steps outlined in the previous section while keeping these things in mind.
+For a more in-depth tutorial on grilling steak on gas, check out my post on How to Grill Steak on a Gas Grill.

 How to Grill Steak on Charcoal Grill

 If you choose to grill your steak on a charcoal grill, prep your grill by putting the hot coals on one side for the direct heat, leaving the other side as the indirect heat side.
-Here are a couple thoughts before you begin to cook your steak on a charcoal grill:
+Here are a couple of thoughts before you begin to cook your steak on a charcoal grill.
+For a more in-depth tutorial on grilling steak over charcoal, check out my post on How to Grill Steak on a Charcoal Grill.

 - The type of charcoal you buy can have an impact on the final product.
 Decide what type of charcoal you want to use prior to heading to the store.
 Lump charcoal burns quicker, but it can get hotter than briquettes.
 Briquettes will give you a more even temperature, but they don’t burn as hot as lump charcoal.
 You are welcome to use either once, but my personal preference is briquettes for grilling steak.